 Digital America is interested in pushing the boundaries of online publishing.
 We publish an array of digital art, internet art, design, and critical essays that question, analyze, and/or hack the tools of digital culture.
 You can submit work independently to email@example.com (see guidelines below).
 Selected work is either published in our fall issue (November) or our spring issue (April).
 If you’re curious if your work would be a good fit for the journal, we suggest taking some time to read through the last few issues.
 We promise it’s time well spent.

-Essays, film, audio, multi-media, and new media pieces.
-All submissions should engage American life and digital culture and/or digitization in some way.
+Multi-media, film, audio, and new media pieces that engage digital art and/or culture with an eye toward the American experience.
 We encourage creative responses to these parameters as we understand the complexities of engaging “America” in a global, networked world.